0xf0ad/modelLoader/README.md

 ## library used

 * glad : a library to load OpenGL (http://glad.dav1d.de/)
-* glfw : a firmware to commenicate with the graphics card driver (https://www.glfw.org/)
+* glfw : a firmware to communicate with the graphics card driver (https://www.glfw.org/)
-* glm : a library that support leniar algebra (https://glm.g-truc.net/)
+* glm : a linear algebra library (https://glm.g-truc.net/)
 * stb_image : a library to load images with variaus formats (https://github.com/nothings/stb/)
 * assimp : a library to load 3D models with variaus formats (https://github.com/assimp/assimp/)
 * ImGui : a library to reander a Graphical User Interface (https://github.com/ocornut/imgui/)